Lagrangian Rabinowitz Floer homology and twisted cotangent bundles: Introduction

 where

-($e(N^{*}S)$ is the Euler class of $N^{*}S\rightarrow S$) and the vertical maps are the isomorphisms induced by the inclusion $S\hookrightarrow\underline{S}\subseteq P_{0}(M,S)$. \end{enumerate} \end{thm} The proof of this theorem is very similar to the corresponding proof in \cite{AbbondandoloSchwarz2009}.
-We will therefore omit large swathes of the technical details, referring the reader to the beautiful and lucid exposition in \cite{AbbondandoloSchwarz2009}, and instead just give an outline of Abbondandolo and Schwarz' constructions.
-More details specific to the Lagrangian case we study here can be found in \cite{Merry2011}.
+($e(N^{*}S)$ is the Euler class of $N^{*}S\rightarrow S$) and the vertical maps are the isomorphisms induced by the inclusion $S\hookrightarrow P_{0}(M,S)$. \end{enumerate} \end{thm} The proof of this theorem is based on the corresponding result by Abbondandolo-Schwarz in \cite{AbbondandoloSchwarz2009}, and its extension to twisted cotangent bundles in our earlier paper \cite{Merry2011a}.
+We will therefore omit many of the technical details in the exposition here, referring the reader to the beautiful and lucid exposition in \cite{AbbondandoloSchwarz2009}, or the more detailed treatment given in \cite{Merry2011}.
+Theorem \ref{thm:big 2} is an immediate consequence of this result.

-\subsection{The extended unstable manifolds with cascades $\mathbf{W}^{u}(\gamma;-\mathbf{G},-\nabla\ell)$}
+\subsection{The extended unstable manifolds with cascades $\mathbf{W}^{u}((q,\tau);-\mathbf{G},-\nabla\ell)$}